Cointegration with Occasionally Binding Constraints: Representation theory and asymptotics

 where $\alpha^{+},\beta^{+}\in\reals^{p\times r}$ have rank $r$.
 As we show below, $\beta^{+}$ spans the cointegrating space on $\mathscr{Z}^{+}=\reals_{+}\times\reals^{p-1}$ (recall \defref{coint}), so that $(y_{t}^{+},x_{t})\sim I^{\ast}(1)$ but $\beta^{+\trans}(y_{t}^{+},x_{t})\sim I^{\ast}(0)$.
 Moreover, since $y_{t}^{-}\sim I^{\ast}(0)$, it follows that $\beta^{+\trans}(y_{t},x_{t})\sim I^{\ast}(0)$, so that the columns of $\beta^{+}$ are globally cointegrating vectors.

-In a linear cointegrating system, no assumptions additional to \assref{co} and \assref{coerr} are needed to pin down the behaviour of the system, but the nonlinearity of the CKSVAR prevents our assumptions on the roots of $\Phi^{\pm}(\lambda)$ from being sufficient to ensure that the short-memory components (i.e.\ the equilibrium errors and the first differences) are indeed $I^{\ast}(0)$.
+In a linear cointegrated VAR, no assumptions additional to \assref{co} and \assref{coerr} are needed, but the nonlinearity of the CKSVAR prevents our assumptions on the roots of $\Phi^{\pm}(\lambda)$ from being sufficient to ensure that the short-memory components (i.e.\ the equilibrium errors and the first differences) are indeed $I^{\ast}(0)$.
 For this reason, two further regularity conditions are required.
 To state these, let

 where $\varphi^{\pm}\defeq[\phi_{2}^{\pm},\ldots,\phi_{k}^{\pm}]$, $D\defeq[I_{k-2},0_{(k-2)\times1}]$; $\b{\alpha}^{+},\b{\beta}^{+}\in\reals^{kp\times[p(k-1)+r]}$ with